Curriculum Leader (and subject lead for Biology): Mrs C Vincent

 Key Stage 4

-Pupils are taught Biology, Chemistry and Physics by specialists.
-The department takes a creative and flexible approach to personalising provision for all students.
 There are 2 possible routes at key stage 4.
 Triple Science, where pupils are taught 7 hours per week and achieve 3 GCSEs in Biology, Chemistry and Physics.
 This is offered as an option, however due to the complexity of the course, pupils must achieve well in their Year 9 Science tests to ensure they can choose this option.
 Most pupils in Key stage 4 follow the combined Science route and are taught 4 hours of Science per week.
 Pupils still study Biology, Chemistry and Physics by specialist teachers, but the results are combined together to 2 GCSE grades.
 Those students pursuing two GCSEs performed above the local and national averages in 2019.
-The content of the courses at KS4 is best explored through our awarding body, AQA.

 To promote enrichment opportunities for all, activities such as STEM (Science, Technology, Engineering and Mathematics) clubs operate after school hours.
 Open to all Year 7 students this over-subscribed club runs every Monday 3:05-4:05pm providing pupils with further practical skills outside of the National Curriculum.
 The subject also has links with Holy Cross Sixth Form College: the school regularly sends students to compete in their events and science challenges; the college provides enrichment opportunities for triple scientists in year 10 with sixth-form taster lessons.